-The short answer is there is no right time, as many families find that the rec level offers a broad spectrum of competition and years of development opportunities for their child.
-But for those ready or considering a move to or within the competitive system, we provide detailed information regarding the upcoming soccer tryout window which will begin on January 7th and conclude on February 5th.
+The short answer is there is no right time, as many families find that the recreational level offers a broad spectrum of competition and years of development opportunities for their child.
+But for those ready:

 New team or Existing team?
 You may be interested to know if your child is being offered a spot on a team with a lot of returning players or if it’s a new team with many players new to the club.

-Who’s the coach?
-Some players will be made offers on teams with longstanding coaches.
-Others onto teams where the coach is likely known.
+Who is the coach?
+Some players will be made offers on teams with longstanding coaches, others onto teams where the coach is likely known.
 In some cases, it will be determined later.
 If this is an important factor in your decision, feel free to inquire as to if a coach has been assigned to your child’s team.

-Coach Licensing: You should feel comfortable asking what a coach’s license is if it is not listed on the club’s website.
+Coach Licensing: You should feel comfortable asking what a coaches license is if it is not listed on the club’s website.
 In a few cases, coach or DOC licensing is a factor in whether a club or team qualifies to play in a specific league.